Table of Contents

 What is a Brush Pen?

-Before I jump into my favorite hand lettering pens, I want to answer this question really quick.
-If you’re unfamiliar with brush pens, you might be confused with what makes them different from typical pens and why they are so popular with lettering.
+Before I jump into my favorite hand-lettering pens, I want to answer this question really quickly.
+If you’re unfamiliar with brush pens, you might be confused about what makes them different from typical pens and why they are so popular with lettering.
 So what makes a brush pen special?

-These pens are desirable for lettering because several techniques rely on line variation (namely brush lettering).
+These pens are desirable for lettering because several techniques rely on brush pen characteristics for line variation (namely brush lettering).
 You don’t need a brush pen to get line variation, though.
-Lots of people use a faux calligraphy technique with a normal pen to achieve the same look.
+Lots of people use a faux calligraphy technique with a normal pen to achieve the same basic strokes.
 I recommend several brands of brush pens below, so it’s worth knowing the difference before you buy any of these tools.

 Hand Lettering Pens for Beginners

 While my list of pens for beginners contains more than a handful of suggestions, I don’t want you to think that I am recommending you buy the whole list.
 I just want to provide a few options so you can select from my favorites.
-Feel free to grab one set from this post, a few, none, or all.
+Feel free to grab one set from this post, other brush pens that aren’t listed, a few, none, or all.
 It’s totally up to you!

 Tombow Dual Brush Pens

 This set of brush pens is my number one suggestion for any beginner brush letterer.
-These pens are the bomb!
-Dual Brush Pens are large, easy to hold, and incredibly easy to use.
-They come in a variety of colors, and there is certainly a set with a color scheme you’ll like.
+These first brush pens are the bomb!
+Tombow Dual Brush Pens are large, easy to hold, and incredibly easy to use.
+They come in many different colors, and there is certainly a set with a color scheme you’ll like.
 Each set comes with a clear blender pen, which means you can try some blending techniques without getting a separate tool.
-Plus each pen comes with a bullet tip on the other end of the pen, hence the dual pen status.
-These pens make for a fun first step into the world of lettering and I would highly recommend any newbie consider picking up a set.
+Each pen comes with a nylon fiber brush tip on one end, and a bullet tip on the other end of the pen, hence the dual pen status.
+These pens are the best brush pens and make for a fun first step into the world of lettering.
+I would highly recommend any newbie consider picking up a set.

 Tombow Fudenosuke Brush Pens

 Another great option for newbies is the Fudenosuke Brush Pen.
 This pen comes in a few flavors — hard tip, soft tip, dual tip with grey and black, and the color set.
+All of the brush pen tips are made with nylon fibers, allowing flexibility and durability in your brush lettering.
 I use my Fudenosuke pens all the time for lettering in my bullet journal.
 I love that they are small and precise, which makes them very versatile for notes, lists, and journals.
-Since Fudenosukes are the size of a normal pen, they are easy to transport and use more discreetly than their Dual Brush Pen counterparts.
+Since Fudenosukes are the size of small brush pens, they are easy to transport and use more discreetly than their Dual Brush Pen counterparts.
 That means you can practice lettering while you’re at work or in class without drawing a lot of attention to yourself.

 - Contains both the soft and hard tip Fudenosuke Brush Pens